Honest history is the weapon of freedom. – Arthur Schlesinger, Jr.

 Yet as time marched on, more and more women would indeed become the recipients of death sentences.
 A great many of them, however, were pardoned by governors.
 Yet some did indeed eventually find their way to the gallows or to the electric chair.

 The situation in France in the 1920s was pretty much the same as pre-1920 Chicago.
 A woman could murder her husband with impunity.
 The male juries were chivalrous in the extreme.
-So much so, that Frenchmen in 1930 reportedly began to take a keen interest in a novel organization formed in Vienna, Sigurd Hoeberth’s Liga.
+So much so, that Frenchmen in 1930 reportedly began to take a keen interest in a novel organization formed in Vienna, Sigurd Hoeberth’s Bund.
 The impetus for this interest?
 In 1929 France “47 wives were tried for murder of their husbands – None paid penalty for her crime,” according to one US newspaper article.

 The female death penalty topic was still a controversial one in 1937, when Marian Mays Martin devoted her “Modern Woman” syndicated column to the subject, with the author coming down firmly on the side of equality.
 Now, seventeen years after the achievement of women’s suffrage, the long-maligned female-judging male jurist was still regarded by objective observers such as Ms. Martin to be an unreliable arbiter of justice: